smidazai/scan_functional/supplementary.md

 ### 3.2.7 Venezuela

-We select the ISO3 for Venezuela:
+We select the ISO3 code for Venezuela:

 ``` r
 my_country <- "VEN"